Commercial Auto Insurance Minnesota

 Q- What is hired and non-owned auto coverage on a commercial auto policy?

 Ans:- Hired auto coverage means that you or your employees have coverage if driving a leased, rented, or borrowed vehicle for business.
-Non-owned auto applies to employees using their vehicle for business, and it can provide extra coverage over the employee’s auto coverage for bodily injury and property damage liability.
+Non-owned auto insurance applies to employees using their vehicle for business, and it can provide extra coverage over the employee’s auto insurance for bodily injury and property damage liability.

 Q- Does any auto (symbol 1) include hired and non-owned?